dajeprk/Projects/README.md

-# DIY Projects - How you end up spending more money!
+# DIY Projects - How you end up spending more money.

 Welcome to my repository, a peek into my journey as a broke college student.
 This is the one line that sums up this repository: **Why buy it when you can DIY it?**